waferbaby/usesthis/posts/erin.mckean.markdown

 For sewing, I have a [Juki HZL-E80][hzl-e80] machine -- not expensive, a real workhorse.
 I've had it about eight years.
 On those rare occasions when it's in the shop, I use a 1950s New Home model 560 cabinet machine that I inherited from my husband's grandmother.
 It's just slightly more complicated to operate, so I don't use it as much.
 If the worst happened and BOTH machines were unavailable, I have a backup-backup machine, a very pretty 1930s Singer Redeye, that was [given to me out of the blue by a stranger](http://dressaday.com/2006/12/11/santa-drives-a-black-mini-cooper/ "Erin's post about receiving her Singer sewing machine.").
 I use a Reliable Velocity steam iron, which is nice and heavy, and an extra-big ironing board.
 I'm not picky about scissors and other tools, although I like the ones on [this list](http://dressaday.com/2012/10/29/five-sewing-tools-i-use-all-the-time/ "Erin's list of sewing tools.") a lot, especially the invisible zipper foot.
 I do have a large fold-out cutting table, which is essential.
 My sewing space is only big enough to use 2/3 of it at a time, but it's so much better than cutting on a dining table or (worse) the floor.

 For plain old writing I like the pocket-sized Moleskine notebooks -- my latest one is [the softcover teal](https://www.flickr.com/photos/esperbot/16070016483/ "Erin's photo of her Moleskine."), which I really like.
 I like the little Field Notebooks too, but tend to hoard them instead of use them.
 If I don't want to carry the full notebook I clip a few index cards together with a tiny binder clip and just carry those -- I buy the cards at Ichiban Kan or Daiso.
-I like [Zebra Sarasa pens][sarasa] (.7) or, if I need something to make me write slowly, disposable Varsity fountain pens.
+I like [Zebra Sarasa pens][sarasa-clip-gel-retractable] (.7) or, if I need something to make me write slowly, disposable Varsity fountain pens.

 I always carry a mini-Sharpie and usually carry a tiny roll of duct tape.